fsafar/CampusManagement.Sample/README.md

 3. CampusManagement.Web

 # CampusManagement.Data

 This project contains queries that can be used to retrieve data/configurations from the applicable data source for Campus Management.
-I only hardcoded some values in these query implementations for testing purposes.
+I only hardcoded some values in these query implementations for demonstration purposes.
 These queries could clearly be refactored to use common interfaces for code reuse, but I chose to keep as is due to time constraints.